-The Roles/Responsibilities/Authorities Matrix is amended as indicated by the redline version attached hereto as Exhibit A.
+The Roles/Responsibilities/Authorities Matrix is amended as indicated by the redline version attached hereto as Exhibit A. This Resolution shall take effect on the effective date of Ordinance No. 008.

 PASSED, APPROVED and ADOPTED this 28th day of April 2016.